-The Company's key objective is to support the dealer network in Keeping Britain Mobile.
+The Company's key objective is to support the dealer network in Keeping Britain Mobile, a sub set of LBG strategic objective of Helping Britain Prosper.
 The level of overall lending balances across both new and used vehicle financing are seen as important measures of success.
 Credit risk management, aligned with helping customers ensure they have a product suitable for their needs, is fundamental to the success of the business.
 Impairment losses and interest income are considered to be relevant measures in relation to this.
 The key performance metrics considered for the company are listed below: